1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

   d3.extent(nominations, ƒ('ceremonyNum')) //[1, 87]
 ```

 Passed a single string, `ƒ` [returns a function](http://roadtolarissa.com/blog/2014/06/23/even-fewer-lamdas-with-d3/) that takes an object and returns whatever property of the object the string is named.
-For the computer, `ƒ('ceremonyNum')` is equivalent to `ƒunction(d){ return d.ceremonyNum; })`.
+For the computer, `ƒ('ceremonyNum')` is equivalent to `function(d){ return d.ceremonyNum })`.
 For humans, the lack syntactical noise makes it more expressive and quicker to type - critical for rapid prototyping.

 Lets focus on actress nominations: